Alpha Flight (comic book): Publication history

 Created by John Byrne, the team first appeared in X-Men #120 (April 1979).
 The team was originally merely a part of the backstory of the X-Men's Wolverine but, in 1983, Marvel launched an eponymous series featuring the group, which continued until 1994, lasting 130 issues as well as annuals and miniseries.
-Three short-lived revivals have been attempted since, most recently an eight-issue limited series in 2011–12, after the resurrection of the team in the one shot comic Chaos War: Alpha Flight during the Chaos War event.
+Three short-lived revivals have been attempted since, including an eight-issue limited series in 2011–12, after the resurrection of the team during the Chaos War event.

 Volume 1

 Though reluctant to take the job, John Byrne wrote and drew the series for 28 issues before handing it off to another creative team.
 During that time, the series' storylines generally dealt with the personal problems of one or two characters at a time, seldom bringing all the members together or confronting problems outside the team itself.
 This approach drew some criticism.

 Byrne left, trading titles with then-Incredible Hulk scribe Bill Mantlo, who stepped in to become the series's longest-running writer.
 Later writers on Alpha Flight include James Hudnall, Fabian Nicieza, Scott Lobdell, and Simon Furman.
 Byrne's successor as penciler was Mike Mignola, and subsequently Dave Ross, another Canadian, though he claims that his nationality was not a factor in his being chosen for the series, and that Marvel even sent him a box full of Canadian reference material after he was given the assignment.

 In Alpha Flight #106 (1992), writer Scott Lobdell was given permission to have the character Northstar state, "I am gay."
-As the first major, openly gay character created by Marvel Comics, Northstar generated significant publicity in the mainstream press and Alpha Flight #106 sold out in a week, despite the fact that the series was not a very popular title.
+As the first major, openly gay character published by Marvel Comics, Northstar generated significant publicity in the mainstream press and Alpha Flight #106 sold out in a week, despite the fact that the series was not a very popular title.
 It is the only comic book issue to have been inducted into the Gaylactic Hall of Fame.
 The event was also controversial, and almost no mention was made of his sexual orientation for the remainder of the first Alpha Flight series.

 The issue of Alpha Flight in which Northstar came out was hugely popular and the New York Magazine reported that a store in Bleecker Street in New York City resorted to making customers who wanted to buy a copy of it to buy a second comic.
 This was criticized but outside the law.
 Later they made a policy that everyone who bought a copy had to buy an issue of the series The Punisher War Zone as well.
 The store claimed they did this to prevent hoarding of the comic.
 The policy was in effect for thirty minutes till the store was all sold out.
 In the end they received only one complaint.

 Alpha Flight continued for 130 issues, and introduced dozens of characters and villains.
 The series ended in 1994.